jdittrich/userNeedResearchBook/text/05_communicateResults.md

 ## Common forms of documentation

 I will introduce you to three ways to summarize your research: Posters, slide decks and reports.
-These formats have different strengths, and compement each other.
+These formats have different strengths, and complement each other.
 For a large project, you might create all three, while for a smaller project you might only deliver a slide deck or report.

 <!-- TODO:  Tip or sidebar: send an early version of your deliverables to collaborators/close stakeholders.